aspose-cells-cloud/aspose-cells-cloud-dotnet/README.md

 You do not need to install anything to get started with Aspose.Cells Cloud SDK for .NET.
 Just create an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) and get your application information.

-Next. execute `Install-Package Aspose.Cells-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Cells Cloud SDK assembly in your project.
+Next, execute `Install-Package Aspose.Cells-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Cells Cloud SDK assembly in your project.
 If you already have Aspose.Cells Cloud SDK for .NET and want to upgrade it, please execute `Update-Package Aspose.Cells-Cloud` to get the latest version.

 ## Add a Worksheet to an Excel File in the Cloud